juanMBMedina/YourStore-SerenityBDD-Screenplay-TestLab/README.md

 The main objective of this project is to demonstrate a robust and maintainable test automation framework using Java, Gradle, Cucumber, and the Screenplay design pattern.

 The repository includes:
-- Test cases automated with Selenium WebDriver.
+- Test cases automated with Serenity BDD.
 - Screenplay structure for reusable and maintainable components.
 - Test execution through Cucumber and JUnit.
 - Cucumber integration for reports.